quachconghoang/OpenPlayground/README.md

-# OpenPlayground (Related to my previous research results)
+# OpenPlayground

 ## PSO - CUDA code
 - 40x times in GPU Gtx 960m (check the paper)
 - Stored in IndoorData & SwarmRobotics.
-- No CMake files :) sorry for my noob at linux at this time.
+- No CMake file :) sorry for my noob at linux at this time.
 Please cited below article if you thing these helpful:
 ```bibtex
 @article{PHUNG201725,